 Interim President Delcy Rodríguez faces risks of further US actions, social unrest from a galvanized opposition movement, internal power struggles, and resistance from armed groups not under government control.

-Join ACLED for a live conversation with regional experts as they unpack the implications of US actions and what this means for conflict dynamics across the region.
-This event will be held in Spanish, with live English interpretation available.
-Register now!
+Watch the recorded conversation with regional experts as they unpack the implications of US actions and what this means for conflict dynamics across the region.
+This webinar is available in Spanish and English.

 Watch the recorded webinar for a deep dive on the new data with Senior Methodology Officer, Rose Davies, the findings of our analysis with Tiziano Breda, expert insights from the Director of the Ecuadorian Observatory of Organized Crime, Renato Rivera, and moderated by ACLED Senior Analyst for Latin America & the Caribbean, Sandra Pellegrini.